haghard/akka-reservations-mechanisms/README.md

 ## Motivation
 Sometimes convergence is not enough.
-Sometimes, even if we ensure convergence with CRDTs, the invariants of applications are not preserved under weak consistency.
+Sometimes, even if we ensure convergence with CRDTs, the invariants of the applications are not preserved under weak consistency.

 Welcome Invariant Preserving CRDTs (BoundedCounter, Multi-level lock)

  * They provide invariants on datatype level.
- * Replicas can trade their units of the value but cannot touch other's share.
+ * Replicas can trade their units but cannot touch the other's units.

 Key ideas:
  * Operations are executed locally without coordination most of the time.